FR13ndSDP/ebamr/README.md

 # ebamr
+# !!
+WARNING !!
+ebamr development is currently stalled in favor of its GPU version ebamr-GPU
+---
 Using Embedded Boundary Method and AMR to solve discreted equations.
 - Based on AMReX to implement AMR (adaptive mesh refinement)
 - FVM using high order scheme (5th order TENO)